Environmental Law Centre calls for independent review of proposed B.C. petrochemical, plastics complex | CBC News

 The request filed with Minister of the Environment and Climate Change Strategy George Heyman asks him to refer West Coast Olefins' proposals for Prince George to an independent panel of experts that can assess the project in its entirety.

-UVic Environmental Law Centre president Calvin Sandborn said he's optimistic Heyman will agree with the filing "because it would be irrational to proceed with the largest project in Prince George history without an independent panel conducting public hearings."
+UVic Environmental Law Centre legal director Calvin Sandborn said he's optimistic Heyman will agree with the filing "because it would be irrational to proceed with the largest project in Prince George history without an independent panel conducting public hearings."

 Calgary-based West Coast Olefins Ltd. has been quietly forging ahead with their plans for the $5.6 billion complex, putting together proposals for review by the B.C.
 Oil and Gas Commission and the Environmental Assessment process.